observablehq/framework/examples/api/docs/index.md

 # API logs

 This dashboard provides an overview of API requests to observablehq.com.
-These charts visualize ${d3.format('.2s')(total)} API requests over a seven day period.
+These charts visualize  a sample of API requests (${d3.format('.2s')(total)} to be exact) over a seven day period.
 For an in-depth walkthrough of the views in this dashboard, take a look at the [API report](/report).

 <div class="grid grid-cols-1" style="grid-auto-rows: 611px;">
   <div class="card">${resize((width) => ApiHeatmap(heatmaps, {color, width, title: "Response latency heatmap", label: "Duration (ms)", y1: 0.5, y2: 10_000, yMetric: 'duration_count', fillMetric: 'duration_route'}))}</div>